Information on online courses: 'Introductory Statistics for Life Scientists', and 'Statistics Foundations' on LinkedIn Learning.

-This is a 10-week on-line course within Learn.
+This is an open-access course within Learn.
 It will introduce students to the basic principles of statistical thinking and outline some of the most common types of analysis that might be needed for Masters or PhD research projects.

 You can access this course at any time of the year, there is no fixed start or end date.

 It is aimed mainly at students undertaking research projects (at either Masters or PhD level) in the College of Medicine (particularly lab-based subjects), but it may be of more general use, too - we welcome participants from any discipline, although the examples used will tend to reflect the instructors background in clinical research, public health and veterinary medicine.
 The principles taught, however, are universal!

 Participants will use resources such as recorded PowerPoint presentations, quizzes, and directed reading to investigate a topic, and will try some practical examples in Minitab, a statistical package available on the University’s Managed Desktop and in general-access computing facilities.
 Support is available through discussion boards that allow queries on specific points.
 The course runs asynchronously – participants work on course material and exercises in their own time, and interact via the discussion boards when required.

 The following topics are covered:

 - An introduction to the course and VLE

 - Basic principles of statistical inference and exploratory data analysis

 - Study design – randomisation and blocking